Netiar/Akan-Generator-project/README.md

  ## Technology Used
  * HTML - which was used to build the structure of the pages.

- * CSS - which was used to style the pages including the left aside navigation bar.
+ * CSS - which was used to style the pages including the navigation bar.

  * JavaScript - was used to add interactivity in the submit form.